-Section 7 - Payroll Deduction and Fair Share
+Section 7 - Payroll Deduction of Federation Dues

 - A. The County agrees to deduct the regular Federation membership dues from the pay of those individuals who request deductions in writing.
 The amount to be deducted shall be certified to the County by the Federation's Treasurer, and the aggregate deduction shall be remitted monthly together with an itemized statement to the Federation no later than the tenth day of the month following the month for which the deductions were made.
 This section shall not apply where circumstances exist beyond the control of the County, which cause a delay in meeting the above dates. - B. The written request for dues deduction is not terminated when an employee is placed on any type leave, disciplinary suspension, or placed on layoff status.
-The County shall deduct Federation dues commencing with the first paycheck following the employee's return to paid status. - C. If approved by a majority of those voting in a secret ballot election of bargaining unit members conducted by a party selected by the County and the Federation, all members of the bargaining unit shall pay dues or make payments in lieu of dues to the Federation for the term of this Agreement except for those who have bona fide religious objections, in which cases, the provisions of subsection (1) of ORS 243.666 shall apply.
-Payments in lieu of dues shall be the equivalent of regular Federation dues.
-Upon written notice from the Federation of the failure of any employee subject to this provision to promptly make the payment required hereunder, the County will commence deduction(s) of in-lieu-of dues in an amount equal to Federation dues from the affected employee(s) paycheck(s) and remit the aggregate amount so deducted to the Federation.
-The Federation will inform the County, in writing, when any change in dues occurs. - D. The Federation shall indemnify and save the County harmless against any and all claims, damages, suits, or other forms of liability, which may arise out of any actions taken or not taken by the County for the purpose of complying with the provisions of this article.
+The County shall deduct Federation dues commencing with the first paycheck following the employee's return to paid status. - C. The County will not withhold from the wages of an employee who is not a Federation member any fee or other payment on behalf of, or for the benefit of, the Federation, unless the employee first clearly and affirmatively consents to such withholding in writing. - D. The Federation shall indemnify and save the County harmless against any and all claims, damages, suits, or other forms of liability, which may arise out of any actions taken or not taken by the County for the purpose of complying with the provisions of this article.